rolandsarosy/chat-feed-coding-challenge/README.md

 The way that automatic scrolling to the bottom of the list is handled right now is not the greatest.
 Ideally, I'd develop a custom LinearLayoutManager, which would scroll to the bottom after every layout change.

+Edit.: I've developed a custom LinearLayoutManager which does the job in most cases, but there is an edge-case which I did not have the time to handle, so I did not merge it, as it can fail a specification point.

+You can see the related code in the `feature/add-auto-scroll-layout-manager` branch, or in the [relevant merge request](https://github.com/rolandsarosy/chat-feed-coding-challenge/pull/1).

 > Screen panning

 Currently, `adjustResize` is used at a `windowSoftInputMode` panning option, but other options, or a custom implementation might be better.
 When the software keyboard appears, the list is currently not scrolled to the new bottom with `adjustResize` for example.